miloh/gEDA-git-template/README.md

 Squashing the history after copying the template
 ------------------------------------------------

-This template projects history doesn't need to be part of the history a specific project that uses it To squash the history, you can rebase back to the first commit.
+The history of this template project doesn't need to be part of the history a specific project that uses it To squash the history, you can rebase back to the first commit.

 ````